 - Recruiting – We are attending conferences and career fairs chosen to make sure our applicant pool is as diverse as possible.
 We are also partnering with HBCUs (Historically Black Colleges & Universities) by posting our job opportunities and reaching out to their career services offices.
-Come visit us at the University of Maryland Eastern Shores (UMES) Career Fair in Princess Anne, Maryland on October 4th or the National Society of Black Engineers (NSBE) Fall Regional Conference Career Fair in Danvers, Massachusetts on November 17th and 18th.

 - Support for Families – VERTEX offers paid family leave to allow parents to spend more time at home with a new child.

 Reversing years of societal trends keeping women, minorities, and other underrepresented groups from having full representation in the AEC field will take time.
 As we build that diversity, breaking down the implicit biases that we all have will take awareness and conscious effort to overcome.
 At VERTEX, we are committed to building and continually supporting a family of the best and brightest, regardless of age, gender identity, sex, race, ethnicity, disability, religion, sexual orientation, or any other characteristic that should never hold people back from a fulfilling and successful career.

 Whoever you may be, if are looking for a challenging position at a top AEC firm and have the talent and drive to join our exceptional team, we welcome you to apply for a job!